October 4, 1991 – June 6, 2010

 Whether playing his baritone in the high school band, playing guitar at church, attending concerts, or just jamming out with friends, David loved music.
 Over the years, he received several music awards, including “Outstanding Soloist” and the “Semper Fidelis” award for musical excellence, given to him just weeks before he died.

 The thing that continues to inspire us about David’s life is that he cared about how he lived and he valued people.
 He was passionate about the outdoors, had so many people he looked up to, and was making plans for the immediate and distant future.
-David lived a very active life and rarely sat still except to sit in a deer stand or watch a movie with his girlfriend, Carrie.
+David lived a very active life and rarely sat still except to sit in a deer stand or watch a movie.
 He was an avid hunter and loved to camp out at our farm with friends.
 Spending time in nature gave David great personal pleasure and he often talked about the moments he enjoyed there, alone with God.
 Everyone close to David appreciated his witty, sarcastic sense of humor.
-He had a very close relationship with our youth pastor, loved spending time with his younger brother, and had a deep faith in Jesus Christ.
+He loved spending time with his younger brother and had a deep faith in Jesus Christ.
 One of the things people will remember most about David is his loyalty and enthusiasm for the Green Bay Packers and Brett Favre; something he commemorated with a “4” tattooed on his back shoulder.

 David was like any other kid graduating from high school.
-He was stressed out by life at times and disagreed with his family now and then.
 The future wasn’t always clear and life wasn’t always perfect, but he continued to have dreams and make plans.
 He continued to enjoy life.
 There were projects and events that he was excited about, and he was looking forward to attending the University of Northern Iowa, where he would study business and share a dorm room with one of his best friends from high school.
+The days surrounding David’s graduation ceremony and open house were just as anyone would expect.
+He was on cloud nine and having fun celebrating with family and friends.

 So…where did it all go wrong?
 How did a bright kid with a promising future find himself in such a devastating situation?